-Where a notifiable event that may be a safeguarding concern involving a Crisis member of staff or volunteer arises, the CEO will inform the Chair of the Board of Trustees.
+Where an issue arises that is serious enough to be reported to the OSCR and it involves a safeguarding concern relating to a Crisis member of staff or volunteer, the CEO will inform the Chair of the Board of Trustees.
 They will then keep them informed and notify them of the outcome.